This image has an empty alt attribute; its file name is IMG_7219.jpg

 1. I’m not quite sure if it really is a theory.
 The commentary and sentiment of the article is interesting and much of it is standing the test of time.
 However, more thought, research and validation is needed for me to say “Oh yes it is…” Useful links to good research is much appreciated here…

 2. I feel the human element is not emphasised sufficiently.
 How loose parts play is facilitated matters and can make a huge difference to how children experience and use loose parts.
-Here, the playwork principles come into their own.
+Here, the Playwork Principles come into their own.
+Play Scotland have useful downloads about the Playwork Principles which are essential reading for anyone who facilitates play.

 One million thanks to all the practitioners, play workers and educators who use loose parts, who have visited this website and who continue to enthuse and inspire me alongside the many brilliant children I love being able to work with.
 Long live outdoor play, loose parts and the joy of learning through all this entails.